mgonto/restangular/README.md

 If all of your requests require to send some suffix to work, you can set it here.
 For example, if you need to send the format like `/users/123.json`you can add that `.json` to the suffix using the `setRequestSuffix`method

+#### useCannonicalId

+You can set this to either `true` or `false`.
+By default it's false.
+If set to true, then the cannonical ID from the element will be used for URL creation (in DELETE, PUT, POST, etc.).
+What this means is that if you change the ID of the element and then you do a put, if you set this to true, it'll use the "old" ID which was received from the server.
+If set to false, it'll use the new ID assigned to the element.

 ### How to configure them globally

 You can do this configurations in either the `config` or the `run` method.
 If your configurations don't need any other services, then I'd recommend you do them in the `config`.
 If your configurations depend on other services, you can configure them in the `run` using `Restangular` instead of `RestangularProvider`